 Employees are expected to devote their full working time and attention to their responsibilities at the Company.
 Outside activities should not interfere with the performance of your duties for the Company.

-Simultaneously working for or receiving compensation in any form from Business Partners or competitors of the Company likely creates a conflict of interest.
+Simultaneously working for or receiving compensation in any form from Business Partners or competitors of the Company likely creates a Conflict of Interest.
 Therefore, the Company generally prohibits this type of arrangement.
 Any employee who wants to take an outside position with, or provide goods or services to, a Business Partner or competitor must obtain prior authorization from their General Counsel.
 In the event you have a question, you should consult with your General Counsel.

-Directors who are not also employees of the Company are expected to notify the Company about all other directorships, as well as any employment or consulting relationships with Business Partners or competitors of the Company.
+Directors who are also not employees of the Company are expected to notify the Company about all other directorships, as well as any employment or consulting relationships with Business Partners or competitors of the Company.

 Conflicts of Interest: Financial Interests